ThatRozebudDude/FPS-Plus-Public/docs/Creating-a-New-Character.md

 The character info has a field called `functions` which is an object containing a variety of functions that you are able to define similarly to a generic script.
 Each function has at least 1 argument with the `Character` type that is used to refer to this character however some have additional arguments to pass through data.
 Here are all the functions:

-- `create(character)`: This is run after the character is created but before they are added.
+- `create(character)`: This is run after the character is created but before they are added to the Character object.
+- `postCreate(character)`: This is run after the character is created and after they are added to the Character object.
 - `add(character)`: This is run after the character is added to `PlayState`.
 - `update(character, elapsed)`: This is run every frame.
     - `elapsed`: The time in seconds from the previous frame to this frame as a float.